CanonicalLtd/maas-docs/en/intro-concepts.md

 caused by an *action* (see next section) that is applied to the node.
 Below is the full list of statuses and their meaning, arranged alphabetically.

+Some aspects of a node can only be modified when a node has a certain status.
+Examples:

+- network interfaces cannot be modified without a status of either 'Ready' or 'Broken'.
+- storage cannot be modified without a status of either 'Ready' or 'Allocated'.

 ### Allocated
 The node is allocated (reserved) to a MAAS user.
 See node action 'Acquire'.